PegasusResearch/pegasus/docs/source/features/modes.rst

 2. Adding Custom Modes to the State Machine
 -------------------------------------------

-1. In this section we will implement a custom operating mode that drives the vehicle to a pre-defined waypoint.
+In this section we will implement a custom waypoint operating mode.
+In this mode, we will subscribe to a ROS 2 topic that publishes the desired waypoint and drive the vehicle to that waypoint.
+This is a simple example to show how to implement a custom operating mode.
+You can implement more complex modes by following the same steps.

-Start by creating a new ROS 2 package inside your workspace, where you will implement the custom operating mode.
+1. Start by creating a new ROS 2 package inside your workspace, where you will implement the custom operating mode.

 .. code:: bash